 Starting in 2007, most of the United States and Canada observed DST from the second Sunday in March to the first Sunday in November, almost two-thirds of the year.

 In December 2008, the Daylight Saving for South East Queensland (DS4SEQ) political party was officially registered in Queensland.
-The party advocated for a dual-time-zone arrangement for daylight saving in South East Queensland, while the rest of the state maintained standard time.
+The party advocated for a dual-time-zone arrangement where South East Queensland would observe daylight saving time, while the rest of the state remained on standard time.

 A 2008 United States Department of Energy report found no significant increase in motor gasoline consumption due to the 2007 United States extension of DST.

-In 2008, most Australian states that observed Daylight Saving Time changed clocks forward on October 5, but Western Australia changed on October 26.
+In 2008, most Australian states observing daylight saving time changed clocks forward on 5 October, but Western Australia changed on 26 October.

 In March 2009, the DS4SEQ political party contested the Queensland state election with 32 candidates.
-The party received one percent of the statewide primary vote, which equated to around 2.5% across the 32 electorates contested.
+The party received one percent of the statewide primary vote, which equated to approximately 2.5% across the 32 electorates that were contested.

-As of 2009, summer time began annually on the last Sunday in March under a European Community directive, which may be Easter Sunday (as in 2016).
+As of 2009, summer time began annually on the last Sunday in March under a European Community directive, which may be Easter Sunday.

-On April 14, 2010, Queensland Independent member Peter Wellington introduced the Daylight Saving for South East Queensland Referendum Bill 2010 into the Queensland parliament.
-The bill, introduced after being approached by the DS4SEQ political party, called for a referendum at the next state election on the introduction of daylight saving into South East Queensland under a dual-time-zone arrangement.
+On 14 April 2010, Queensland Independent member Peter Wellington introduced the Daylight Saving for South East Queensland Referendum Bill 2010 into the Queensland parliament, prompted by the DS4SEQ political party.
+The bill called for a referendum at the next state election on the introduction of daylight saving into South East Queensland under a dual-time-zone arrangement.

-In 2014, Russia abandoned its plan to stay in DST permanently due to widespread complaints about dark winter-time mornings.
-The country changed its clocks to standard time (UTC+3:00) on October 26, 2014, intending to stay there permanently.
+In 2014, Russia abandoned its plan to remain in permanent DST due to widespread complaints about dark winter mornings.
+On 26 October 2014, the country changed its clocks to standard time (UTC+3:00), intending to stay there permanently.

-In 2014, Russia switched permanently back to standard time after switching to permanent DST from 2011 to 2014, but the move proved unpopular because of the extremely late winter sunrises.
+In 2014, Russia switched permanently back to standard time, after switching to permanent DST from 2011 to 2014.

-As of 2009, summer time began annually on the last Sunday in March under a European Community directive, which may be Easter Sunday (as in 2016).
+In 2016, summer time began annually on the last Sunday in March under a European Community directive, which was Easter Sunday.

-Since 2016, the Troll research station shifts two hours directly between CEST and GMT.
+Since 2016, Troll Research Station shifts two hours directly between CEST and GMT.

 A 2017 meta-analysis of 44 studies found that DST leads to electricity savings of 0.3% during the days when DST applies.